Guide, Inspire, Grow

 Coaches can mentor more than one CIT, but ideally no more than two CITs.

-What age group or level can a CIT work with?
+What age group or level can a Coach-in-Training CIT with?

-Does a coach need approval from their school or club before being a mentor?
+Does a coach need approval from their school or all-star club before being a Mentor Coach?

 Yes.
-It is up to the coach to get the required permission from their scholastic program director or club owner/manager and follow the requirements of the school or club.
-The mentor coach would be responsible for keeping in touch with their scholastic program director or club owner/manager regarding how the CIT is doing (to include whatever the requirements of the respective programs are).
+It is up to the coach to get the required permission from their program director (scholastic staff advisor or all-star club owner/manager) and follow any additional requirements of the school or gym.
+The Mentor Coach is responsible for keeping in touch with their program director as to how the CIT is doing (according to the requirements of the respective programs are).

 How and when is the ACA involved throughout the CIT program?